-(a) Except as provided in paragraph (d) of this rule, Annually, by March 15, an operator of an intrastate pipeline system shall file with the Commission information concerning known pipeline damage and general pipeline locate informationannually, by March 15.
-This report applies to damage to underground pipelines, excluding any damage to electrically conductive tracer wire.

-- (b) The specific damage information shall contain, at a minimum, the following: - (I) The location of the damaged pipeline by city and county. - (II) The type of facility locate request (normal or emergency); the date of facility locate request; the date the facility was located; the date the facility was relocated, if applicable; the date the facility damage occurred, if known. - (III) The name of the excavation company and the type of equipment causing the damage (for example, track hoe, backhoe, trencher, directional bore, shovel).
-If a homeowner caused the damage, the term "homeowner" will suffice for excavation company name. - (IV) The reason for the excavation (for example, communications, sewer, water, electric, ditch maintenance, road maintenance, pipeline, landscaping, homeowner). - (V) The type of pipeline damaged (service, main, or transmission). - (VI) The damage resulting from locator error or excavator error, if applicable. - (c) The report of general facility locate information shall contain the following: - (I) The number of monthly facility locate requests. - (II) The number of monthly facility locates performed by the operator. - (III) The number of monthly facility locates performed by the operator's contract facility locator. - (d) Transmission, direct sales, gRegulated gathering, master meter, propane gas, LNG, direct sales pipeline, and local distribution company pipeline system operators serving fewer than 50,000 customers+ need not file the annual pipeline damage report.
+- (a) Except as provided in paragraph (d) of this rule.
+Annually, by March 15, aAn operator of a local distribution company serving greater than 50,000 customers n intrastate pipeline system shall file with the Commission information concerning known pipeline damage and general pipeline locate information annually, by March 15.
+This report applies to damage to underground pipelines, excluding any damage to electrically conductive tracer wire. - (b) The specific damage information shall contain, at a minimum, the following: - (I) The location of the damaged pipeline by city and county. - (II) The type of facility locate request (normal or emergency); the date of facility locate request; the date the facility was located; the date the facility was relocated, if applicable; the date the facility damage occurred, if known. - (III) The name of the excavation company and the type of equipment causing the damage (for example, track hoe, backhoe, trencher, directional bore, shovel).
+If a homeowner caused the damage, the term "homeowner" will suffice for excavation company name. - (IV) The reason for the excavation (for example, communications, sewer, water, electric, ditch maintenance, road maintenance, pipeline, landscaping, homeowner). - (V) The type of pipeline damaged (service, main, or transmission). - (VI) The damage resulting from locator error or excavator error, if applicable. - (c) The report of general facility locate information shall contain the following: - (I) The number of monthly facility locate requests. - (II) The number of monthly facility locates performed by the operator. - (III) The number of monthly facility locates performed by the operator's contract facility locator.

-4917.
+Transmission, direct sales, gRegulated gathering, master meter, propane gas, LNG, direct sales pipeline, and local distribution company pipeline system operators serving fewer than 50,000 customers, need not file the annual pipeline damage report.4917.
 Filing Notices of Major ConstructionProject or Major Repair.

-- (a) A wWritten notice of a major construction or major repair project shall be submitted to the Staff not later than 20 business days prior to the scheduled commencement date of the construction-or repair project, if practicable.
-In no event shall the written notice of major construction or major repair be submitted to the Staff later than the date on which the construction or repair commences. - (b) The notice shall contain the following information: - (I) The type of construction or repair. - (II) The date of commencement.

-Attachment A Decision No. C08-0609 DOCKET NO. 08R-226GPS Page 16 of 26
+(a) A wWritten notice of a major construction or major repair project shall be submitted to the Staff not later than 20 business days prior to the scheduled commencement date of the construction or repairproject, if practicable.
+In no event shall the written notice of major construction or major repair be submitted to the Staff later than the date on which the construction or repair commences.
+Attachment A Decision No. R08-0881 DOCKET NO. 08R-226GPS Page 16 of 27